iPhone 17 Pro Ran a 400B LLM. Here's How.

-A developer ran a 400-billion parameter LLM on an iPhone 17 Pro using SSD-to-GPU streaming.
-Here's how Flash-MoE works, why on-device AI matters for privacy, and what this means for the future of mobile intelligence.
+A 400B parameter LLM on iPhone 17 Pro via SSD-to-GPU streaming.
+How Flash-MoE works, why on-device AI matters for privacy.

 A developer just ran a 400-billion parameter large language model on an iPhone 17 Pro.
 Not on a server.
 Not through an API.
 Directly on the phone, with airplane mode on.